 --Setting up our website and fundraising platform

 --Setting up our Board of Directors and beginning the search for a staff attorney to join us in taking on these vital cases

 --Establishing reserves toward the salary of the staff attorney we plan to hire by the end of 2019.

 We will not be compensating ourselves from this initial round of funding, and will not even consider doing so until our Board has been appointed and our initial round of funding has been secured.

-GSIC's founders are two partners at Cameron Micheroni & Silvia, an immigration law firm which has been an instrumental support to the local immigrant community in East Boston and broader New England and which has been instrumental in providing the support that has been needed.
-The Goldenstairs Immigration Center
+GSIC's founders are two partners at Cameron Micheroni & Silvia, an immigration law firm which has been serving the local immigrant community in East Boston and throughout New England since 2009.

 President & Director

 Nicole Micheroni is a graduate of Wellesley College and Temple School of Law who has been practicing immigration law since 2013.
 As a partner in Cameron Micheroni & Silvia, she specializes in deportation defense, asylum law, family reunification, and artist visas.